 4. Credit Cards and College

+You should make sure that you are choosing the right accounts for a college student.
 This is one of the areas when so many college students make a mistake.
 Credit cards have the potential to wreak havoc in your life.
 You do not need a credit card to make it through college.
 Credit card companies work hard to get college students to sign up while in college.
 They want to create customer loyalty.
 It also more common for students to run up balances much quicker, before they really understand all that a credit card entails.
 You should be living on a budget and any money that you put on your credit card should be taken from the budget.
 This will help you to pay off your card in full each month.